Prevalence and Effect on Lifestyle of Irritable Bowel Syndrome

 Positive points

 Interestingly, even though the symptoms of IBS can be very painful and debilitating in some, it should be emphasized that this is never a life-threatening condition.
-Those afflicted with IBS do not have any greater chances of developing inflammatory conditions of bowel like Crohn's disease or ulcerative colitis, neither do they pose any higher risk of having colon cancer.
-Moreover, this disease cannot be passed to other individuals like some of the infections may have a chance to do so.
+Those afflicted with IBS do not have any greater chances of developing inflammatory conditions of the bowel like Crohn's disease or ulcerative colitis, nor do they pose any higher risk of having colon cancer.
+Moreover, this disease cannot be passed to other individuals, like some of the infections may have a chance to do so.

 Last but not least is that with the revolutionary mode of treatment of Homeopathy, IBS can be brought under control effectively, gently, and safely.